Over-Exposed

 Plot

-Ambitious and vivacious Lily Krenshka is new in town and is arrested for soliciting drinks and rolling drunks.
+Ambitious and vivacious Lily Krenshka is new in town and is arrested for working at a clip joint.
 She is told by the police to take the next bus out of town.
-Lily asks photographer Max West not to print her arrest photo.
+Krenshka asks photographer Max West to not print her arrest photo.
 He offers to pay her for swimsuit poses and, never one to overlook an opportunity, she learns the art of photography from him.
-After a while, she sets out for New York to start a new career, changing her name to Lila Crane at Max's suggestion.
+After a while, she sets out for New York to start a new career, changing her name to Lila Crane at West's suggestion.

 More details